ahadb/modern-javascript/general-patterns/README.md

                  'readable at all times.';
 ```

-iii.
-Use template literals for multi line strings
+6.3 Use template literals for multi line strings
 ```javascript
 // a. this is a good habit to form const warningMsg = `If you choose this option you cannot